Deathbyfarting/eliza/README.md

 2) Processing Library Template: https://github.com/processing/processing-library-template

-3) All credit goes to eliza's creator and all who edited it befor me
+3) All credit goes to eliza's creator and all who edited it befor me(deathbyfarting)

 INSTRUCTIONS